 - Family Time with Apps (a free e-book with Sesame Street style comics)

 - Apps en Familia (el mismo libro electronico en espanol)

-- Apps and Babies and iPad apps and your Pre-Reader (two Slideshares by a fellow librarian.
-Quick reads with lots of great app recommendations)
+- iPad apps and your Pre-Reader (a Slideshare by a fellow librarian.
+Quick read with lots of great app recommendations)

 - Tips for using screen media with young children from Zero to Three

 - Tablet Tips for Parents from Madison Public Library

 - Want to help researchers learn more about the effects of screen media on children?
 There's not many people doing this important research yet, but one of the labs working to answer these questions is right here in Madison.
 Learn how you and your children can help with this important research!